pbmacintyre/ringcentral-api-docs/docs/authentication/jwt/jwt-for-public-apps.md

 https://developers.ringcentral.com/console/my-credentials/create?client_id=<ENTER YOUR CLIENT ID>
 ```

-Then, create a button your application that prompts the user to create a JWT token at RingCentral using the link above.
+Then, create a button in your application that prompts the user to create a JWT token at RingCentral using the link above.
 Then instruct them to copy and paste the credential created and send it to you.